 - a.
-The identity of the PAO - 64.
-The "identity", or core mission, of an ombudsman institution is established in various international instruments, including the Venice Principles (notably Principle 12). - 65.
+The identity of the PAO - 69.
+The "identity", or core mission, of an Ombudsman institution is established in various international instruments, including the Venice Principles (notably Principle 12). - 70.
 This mandate may include protection of e.g. small local business companies against abuse of power from the side of public agencies.
-The ombudsman is the "little man's advocate".
-Indeed, this is the term that has rightly been chosen to designate the institution of the Ombudsman in certain countries, such as Moldova, while in other countries the term advocate could lead to misinterpretation. - 66.
-For most ombudsman institutions including the Moldovan PA their real powers lie in the respect and authority they build based on their identity as genuine protectors of human rights and fundamental freedoms.
-It is therefore very probable that an ombudsman institution having (also) a mote general mandate of protecting entrepreneurs will find it very difficult to maintain its identity as a protector of human rights and fundamental freedoms. - 67.
-Therefore, introducing an PAER within the PA institution could very likely lead to a distorted perception of the institution and its primary and core missions.
+The Ombudsman is the "little man's advocate".
+Indeed, this is the term that has rightly been chosen to designate the institution of the Ombudsman in certain countries, such as Moldova, while in other countries the term advocate could lead to misinterpretation. - 71.
+For most Ombudsman institutions including the Moldovan PA their real powers lie in the respect and authority they build based on their identity as genuine protectors of human rights and fundamental freedoms.
+It is therefore very probable that an Ombudsman institution having (also) a more general mandate of protecting entrepreneurs will find it very difficult to maintain its identity as a protector of human rights and fundamental freedoms. - 72.
+Therefore, introducing a PAER within the PA institution could very likely lead to a distorted perception of the institution and its primary and core missions.
 The Venice Commission recommends that the authorities take this important point into account.
-Thus, if the choice of a separate institution were to prevail it would be appropriate not to give it a name like "Advocate of Entrepreneurs" or "Ombudsman of Entrepreneurs".
+Thus, if the choice of a separate institution were to prevail, it would be appropriate not to give it a name like "Advocate of Entrepreneurs" or "Ombudsman of Entrepreneurs".